iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.3.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.ascent.phr 2 reviews"/>
 </p>

+> Slow, Unrealiable<br> :date: __2021-06-18 11:44:19__

+> Did like the app, but suddenly it doesn't work at all for the last month.
+Can't log in with either biometrics or password.
+So have to use the website.
+And the worst thing is I have had no response from the company at all.<br> :date: __2021-06-14 23:02:24__

 > biometrics not working and keeps logging me out<br> :date: __2021-06-10 09:38:20__

 > I can't get past the GP registration system i have entered my details correctly but it is saying, "There was a problem with your sign up.
 Check the information is correct and try again".
 I have tried 7 times to get past this and nothing .
 I'm fed up with it.<br> :date: __2021-06-07 14:21:51__